palkan/action_policy/docs/caching.md

 <% end %>
 ```

 In the above example, we need to use the same policy three times.
-Action Policy re-uses the same policy instance to avoid unnecessary objects allocation.
+Action Policy re-uses the policy instance to avoid unnecessary object allocation.

 We rely on the following assumptions:
-- parent object (e.g., controller instance) is _ephemeral_, i.e., it's a short-lived object
+- parent object (e.g., a controller instance) is _ephemeral_, i.e., it is a short-lived object
-- all authorizations uses the same [authorization context](authorization_context.md).
+- all authorizations use the same [authorization context](authorization_context.md).

 We use `record.policy_cache_key` with fallback to `record.cache_key` or `record.object_id` as a part of policy identifier in the local store.

 **NOTE**: policies memoization is an extension for `ActionPolicy::Behaviour` and could be included with `ActionPolicy::Behaviours::Memoized`.

-**NOTE**: memoization is automatically included into Rails controllers integration (but not included into channels integration, 'cause channels are long-lived objects).
+**NOTE**: memoization is automatically included into Rails controllers integration, but not included into channels integration, since channels are long-lived objects.

 ### Per-thread

-Consider more complex situation:
+Consider a more complex situation:

 ```ruby
 # app/controllers/comments_controller.rb